 Also of interest is that South Portland has more people living here who work in computers and math than 95% of the places in the US.

-South Portland is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about South Portland is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in South Portland in 2010 was $31,164, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,656 for a family of four.
+The per capita income in South Portland in 2018 was $42,822, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $171,288 for a family of four.
 However, South Portland contains both very wealthy and poor people as well.

 The most common language spoken in South Portland is English.
-Other important languages spoken here include French and Vietnamese.
+Other important languages spoken here include African languages and Slavic languages.